Have a question or just want to talk espresso? Check out the forums!

 - Green scrubby (aka Scotch-Brite® pad) cut into 1 inch squares,

-- Metal or glass bowl or container deep enough for the portafilter to
+- Metal or glass bowl or container deep enough for the portafilter to soak in.

 Optional components include:

 - Group brush (my favorite is the smartly-designed Pällo Coffee Tool),